 - 6.7.2.2 Coordinate with MRMPO to forecast travel demand and analyze transportation system capacity for CPAs to guide future transportation options and investments.
+[ABC]

-[ABC] - 6.7.2.3 Coordinate with MRMPO to implement the Preferred Scenario through recommended transportation strategies and action items in the MTP.
-[ABC] - 6.7.2.4 Coordinate with MRMPO to assess needs for and alignments of additional major streets for undeveloped and underserved areas.
-[ABC] - 6.7.2.5 Coordinate with Rio Metro to develop a region-wide, long-range transit plan.
+- 6.7.2.3 Coordinate with MRMPO

+to implement the Preferred

+Scenario through recommended

+transportation strategies and action

+items in the MTP.
+[ABC]

+- 6.7.2.4 Coordinate with MRMPO to assess needs for and alignments of additional major streets for undeveloped and underserved areas.
+[ABC]

+- 6.7.2.5 Coordinate with Rio Metro,

+MRMPO and Bernalillo County to

+develop a region-wide, long-range

+transit plan.
+[A]

+- 6.7.2.6 Explore the option of allowing

+Sun Van and DSA transportation

+to travel outside Albuquerque city

+limits to medical facilities more

+convenient for patrons living on the

+edge of city limits.
 [A]